 - Mr. Rawat’s battalion was deployed against the Chinese People’s Liberation Army; during the 1987 face-off in the Sumdorong Chu valley.

 - In February 2019, Mr. Rawat took a sortie in indigenous Light Combat Aircraft Tejas in Bengaluru at the Aero India 2019.
 Indian Express

-- Mr. Rawat is very close to his hometown in Uttarkhand, and he often pays a visit to his native village; even during his busy schedule.
+- Mr. Rawat was very close to his hometown in Uttarkhand, and he often paid a visit to his native village even during his busy schedule.

 - On one such visit to his native village Saina Birmoli, near Lansdowne, he desired to build a house in the village.
 His uncle Bharat Singh Rawat even showed him a plot to build his desired house.

 - On 8 December 2021, an IAF Mi 17 V5 helicopter with a crew of 4 members carrying the CDS Bipin Rawat and 9 other passengers met with a tragic accident near Coonoor in Tamil Nadu, killing the CDS, his wife, and 11 more.
 According to the Indian Air Force, Bipin Rawat was on a visit to Defence Services Staff College, Wellington (Nilgiri Hills) to address the faculty and student officers of the Staff Course.
 The Indian Express

 - In September 2022, the Indian Army renamed the military camp at Kibithu as ‘Gen Bipin Rawat military garrison’ to honour the country’s first Chief of Defence Staff (CDS); Kibithu is a small hamlet on the banks of the Lohit Valley in the Rest of Arunachal Pradesh (RALP) close to the LAC.
 While sanctioning Rs 10 crore to the garrison, Arunachal Chief Minister Pema Khandu said that it will be one of the best garrisons in the country.
 The Hindu